Chindians: Singapore

-In Singapore, the majority of interracial marriages occur between Chinese women and Indian men.
+According to Singapore's 2017 inter-ethnic marriage statistics, unions between Indians and Chinese formed a notable share of mixed marriages, though they ranked lower compared to other combinations.
+Under the Women's Charter marriages (which cover most civil marriages), Indian grooms marrying Chinese brides accounted for 5% of all inter-ethnic marriages (themselves accounting for one in five of all marriages), placing them among the top five most common pairings.
+In comparison, Caucasian grooms marrying Chinese brides represented a larger share at 13.2%, indicating that Chinese women were more likely to intermarry with Caucasian men than with Indian men despite Caucasians being in lesser numbers.

 The government of Singapore classifies them as their father's ethnicity.
-According to government statistics, 2.4% of Singapore's population are multiracial, mostly Chindians.
-The highest number of interethnic marriages was in 2007, when 16.4% of the 20,000 marriages in Singapore were interethnic, again mostly between Chinese and Indians.
 Singapore only began to allow mixed-race persons to register two racial classifications on their identity cards in 2010.
 Parents may choose which of the two is listed first.
 More than two races may not be listed even if the person has several different ethnicities in their ancestry.
-Like in Malaysia, most Chindians in Singapore are offspring of interracial relationships between Indian males and Chinese females.

 Malaysia

-In Malaysia, the majority of interracial marriages occur between Chinese and Indians.
-The offspring of such marriages are informally known as "Chindian".
+In Malaysia, the offspring of such marriages are informally known as "Chindian".
 The Malaysian government, however, considers them to be an unclassified ethnicity, using the father's ethnicity as the informal term.
 As the majority of these intermarriages usually involve an Indian male and Chinese female, the majority of Chindian offspring in Malaysia are usually classified as "Malaysian Indian" by the Malaysian government.